The Cat in the Hat (video game): Game Boy Advance

-In addition to platforming stages, the Game Boy Advance version contains four stages where the player scuba dives to obtain pieces of the Crab Lock.
+In addition to platforming stages, the Game Boy Advance version contains four stages where the player scuba dives to obtain pieces of the Crablock.
 There's also a bonus stage where the Cat drives his cleaning machine to catch Thing One and Thing Two.
 Collectibles include icons related to the theme of the stage as well as enemies that have been defeated.